Butterfly (Mariah Carey song): Commercial performance

 Critics predicted "Butterfly" would become commercially successful.
 (Note: Such as Gerald Martinez of the New Straits Times, Gerald Poindexter of The San Diego Union-Tribune, and Dave Sholin of the Gavin Report) As it lacked a retail release in the United States, "Butterfly" was ineligible to appear on the Billboard Hot 100.
 The song instead peaked at number sixteen on the Hot 100 Airplay component chart.
 It was Carey's lowest-peaking entry of her career on the list at the time.
 Similarly on Hot R&B Airplay, "Butterfly" reached number twenty-seven and became her third-lowest charting appearance.
 It was her ninth song to reach the top ten of Rhythmic Top 40, which ranks tracks played by rhythmic contemporary radio stations.
 According to Gold Derby writer Daniel Montgomery, the number eleven peak on Adult Contemporary is the song's most notable chart performance in the country.

 "Butterfly" performed moderately on music charts worldwide.
 It reached the top ten on the Taiwan sales chart (number nine) and on airplay charts in Croatia (three) and Spain (four).
 In New Zealand, the song topped out at number fifteen.
 It reached the top twenty on Italian (thirteen), French (fourteen), and British (fifteen) airplay charts.
 In Canada, the track peaked at number twenty-two on the airplay chart.
 "Butterfly" debuted at its best position in the United Kingdom of number twenty-two.
 It ended Carey's streak of twelve consecutive top ten singles dating to "I'll Be There" in 1992.
+According to The Pink Paper writer Richard Drew, the song got "lost in the Christmas shuffle" in the country.
 Elsewhere, "Butterfly" entered the top forty in Sweden (twenty-four) and Australia (twenty-seven).
 Reflecting on the song's limited commercial performance, Carey stated in 2024: "I loved it and I think a lot of my die-hard fans loved it and it really was meaningful".

 "Fly Away" appeared on British and American dance music charts.
 It peaked at number twenty-five with "The Roof" on the UK Record Mirror Club Chart published by Music Week.
 "Fly Away" reached number thirteen on Billboard Hot Dance Club Play in the United States, her third-lowest peak on the chart at the time.
 It was far more successful on Hot Dance Maxi-Singles Sales.
 With "My All", the song topped the list for two months and remained on the chart for almost two years – her longest-charting title.
 The single was the second-best performing on the chart in 1998 and ranked at number twenty-eight in 1999.